3 Aspen

 Topic

 We have changed the way we teach our Foundation Curriculum and now we will teach lessons such as History, Geography, Art and DT through an umbrella topic.
-This term's topic in Year 3 is 'The Roman Empire'.
-See our road map of learning through our topic this term below.
+This term's topic in Year 3 is 'Anglo-saxons and Vikings'.
 We will continue to teach History, Geography, Art and DT separately but they will follow a theme where possible.

 Science